DSLFoundry/mps-metabnf/README.md

 Grammar-based MPS-language specification and generation This version of MetaBNF works on MPS 2019.1

+# Rationale
+This language tries to achieve similar results as https://github.com/premun/ingrid (see also https://github.com/vaclav/MPS_CSharp for a DSL that has been accelerated using ingrid).
+The design principle of MetaBNF is different.
+Where ingrid simply translates a BNF grammar straightforward to an MPS DSL, MetaBNF has the goal to adorn/decorate (a possibly imported) BNF grammar with hints that will increase usability of a resulting MPS DSL that is generated based on the grammar.

+# Current status
+The current status of MetaBNF is: it works for basic cases, but is not yet feature-complete w.r.t. editor usability.
+There are no industrial or large-scale applications yet that have battle tested it.

+Also, grammars are written manually at the moment and there is no import (e.g. from antlr or similar).

 # How to use
 - First specify a MetaBNF model (using the MetaBNF language)
 - To generate a language from the MetaBNF model: